argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/README.md

 5. Create canary and stable services
 6. Create argo-rollouts resources
 7. Create config map from where argo rollouts takes information where to search our binary plugin file for Gateway API
+8. Install binary of this plugin and put it in the location that you specified in config map

 We will go through all these steps together with an example Traefik